IC Markets group includes 3 related companies.

 |110+ Stock CFDs||Based on shares of US, UK and EU companies.|

-IC Markets is a forex and CFD broker that employs a no-dealing desk, ECN broker model, and operates in two jurisdictions: Australia (regulated by the ASIC) and Seychelles (regulated by the SFSA).
+IC Markets is a forex and CFD broker that employs a no-dealing desk, ECN broker model, and operates in three jurisdictions: Australia (regulated by the ASIC), Seychelles (regulated by the SFSA), and Cyprus (regulated by the CySEC).
 The broker was originally founded in Sydney in 2007, and first became licensed by ASIC in 2009.
 It has over the years gained recognition as a leading retail-focused brokerage for forex traders worldwide.

 IC Markets offers trading in all major currency pairs, as well as CFDs based on many global stock indices, commodities like gold, silver, oil, and natural gas, bonds, and individual stocks, all with tight spreads as compared to many competitors.
 The EUR/USD, the most popular currency pair in the forex market, trades with an average spread of only 0.1 pips, and can occasionally be traded with a 0.0 spread.